 - A major change in life, such as a new job, career change, big purchase, new partner, before a baby is born, a new rescue pet, etc.

-- Or whenever you feel something just doesn’t “feel” right, then that is the PERFECT time to smudge your home.
+- Or whenever you feel something just doesn’t “feel” right.
+That is the PERFECT time to smudge your home.

 How do you smudge your home?